Critics say IG’s report let FAA off the hook in certification of Boeing’s flawed 737 MAX

 A Boeing spokesperson said in a statement that the company “cooperated fully and extensively” with the IG investigation and that following the accidents it is “committed to transparency with the FAA during all aspects of the airplane certification process.”
 The company has “made significant changes to improve our support to that regulatory process,” the statement said.

-Family members of those who died in the crashes said that while the report added little new, it strengthened the case for more accountability from both Boeing and the FAA.
+Family members of those who died in the crashes said that while the report added little new information, it strengthened the case for more accountability from both Boeing and the FAA.

 “I wish I could say the IG report was shocking,” said Javier de Luis, whose sister Graziella de Luis Ponce died in the Ethiopian crash.
 “It has been clear to many of us for some time that Boeing did everything it could to keep the details of MCAS from its customers and the FAA.”